-(3 Lecture Hours 0 Lab Hours 3 Credit Hours) This course will focus on application of the principles of assessment of student learning as they relate in the context of technology-enhanced instruction and diverse populations.
+(3 Lecture Hours 0 Lab Hours 3 Credit Hours) Prerequisites: MEDT 7461 or MEDT 7464 This course will focus on application of the principles of assessment of student learning as they relate in the context of technology-enhanced instruction and diverse populations.
 Specific concepts covered include formative and summative assessments, alternative assessment, and standardized testing, especially the use of technology-based instruments.
 Students will design and develop assessment tools for their content areas and contexts.